tjallingf/tjallingf/README.md

 ## What I'm currently working on

-- [Magistraal](https://github.com/magistraal-app/) features an all new way to use Iddink's Magister for students.
+- Magistraal: Features an all new way to use Iddink's Magister for students.
+- [PHP Router](https://github.com/tjallingf/php-router/): An extensive PHP Router library.

+## Projects of mine
-- [Quizfree](https://github.com/tjallingf/quizfree/) allows users to bypass the restrictions on the learn and write modes for Quizlet sets.
+- [Quizfree](https://github.com/tjallingf/quizfree/): Allows users to bypass the restrictions on the learn and write modes for Quizlet sets.

 ## Let's get in touch!